robin-rpr/calos/doc/clearly-run.rst

 ===========

-If the user command is started successfully and exits normally, :code:`ch-run`’s exit status is that of the user command.
+If the user command is started successfully and exits normally, :code:`clearly run`’s exit status is that of the user command.
 Otherwise, the exit status is one of:

 .. list-table::
    :header-rows: 0

    * - 31
-     - Miscellaneous :code:`ch-run` failure other than the below
+     - Miscellaneous :code:`clearly run` failure other than the below
    * - 49
      - Unable to start user command (i.e., :code:`execvp(2)` failed)
    * - 84